Under British law, not all children born in the UK are automatically recognised as British citizens.

 This means, for example, children born in the UK to non-British parents with limited leave to remain, such as a valid work visa, would not be born British.
 Likewise, children born to non-British parents who are in the UK unlawfully and in breach of immigration laws would also not automatically attain British citizenship.

-However, the child may gain the right to be registered as British citizens once one of their parents is granted settled status.
+However, the child may gain the right to be registered as a British citizen once one of their parents is granted settled status or citizenship.

-Children born in the UK may still have the right to apply to register as a British citizen where they satisfy either of the following criteria:
+Children born in the UK who have not automatically attained British citizenship may still have the right to apply to register as a British citizen where they satisfy either of the following criteria:

 Under 18’s born in the UK